 The accounts and notes with relation to the pension fund have been prepared in accordance with International Accounting Standard (IAS) 19.
-The Pension Fund liability shown in the Balance Sheet as at 31 March 2020 stands at £34.733m compared with £41.647m the previous year, this represents the liability to the Lincolnshire Pension Fund.
-This amount is matched by a pension reserve also shown in the Balance Sheet and therefore has no impact on the Council's overall financial position at 31 March 2020.
-The IAS 19 Balance Sheet position for the Council shows a decreased obligation in 2019/20 and the net liability to the Council under IAS 19 pension deficit is lower in monetary terms than at 31 March 2019.
+The Pension Fund liability shown in the Balance Sheet as at 31 March 2022 stands at £47.254m compared with £56.694m the previous year, this represents the liability to the Lincolnshire Pension Fund.
+This amount is matched by a pension reserve also shown in the Balance Sheet and therefore has no impact on the Council's overall financial position at 31 March 2022.
+The IAS 19 Balance Sheet position for the Council shows an reduced obligation and the net liability to the Council under IAS 19 pension deficit is higher in monetary terms at 31 March 2022.
 The actuary uses a set of demographic assumptions that are consistent with those used for the Lincolnshire Pension Fund.
 These are highlighted in note 36.
 Following the results of the triennial review in 2019, the Council's budget includes both a pension contribution percentage and also a lump sum payment each year which is forecast to bring the pension scheme into a fully funded position over a 20-year term.